7 Top Amazon Metrics Sellers Should Track

 WebFX reports that 70% of customers never go beyond the first page of Amazon search results.
 Moreover, the first three results account for 64% of all clicks.
 Imagine missing out on a vast amount of opportunities because of not ranking on top of the search results page.
 Your Amazon SEO efforts can literally make or break your FBA business.

-Two of the best metrics to look at when ranking a product are:
+Three of the best metrics to look at when ranking a product are:

 1. Best Seller Rank